 NURS 6310 Policy and Decision Making for Health-Care Professionals 3 hrs.
-2 didactic, 1 clinical 45 clock hours of clinical

 Prepares the advanced practicing nurse or administrator for active participation in policy-making with various stakeholders in health-care organizations.
 Concepts include participation in the decision-making process; building professional networks; analysis of policies related to national, state, and local health goals and outcomes; standards development; and regulatory and professional organizations.
 Clinical experience will focus on the analysis of policies to improve access to quality care for all individuals, families, or groups.